hyperledger/identus-edge-agent-sdk-swift/AtalaPrismSDK/AtalaPrismSDK/Sources/AtalaPrismSDK.docc/BuildingBlocks.md

 Together, these building blocks provide a solid foundation for building decentralized identity applications that are secure, privacy-preserving, and interoperable.
 By using Atala PRISM, developers can focus on building innovative identity solutions without having to worry about the underlying infrastructure.

+NOTE: it would be helpful to add a diagram on how the different components interact with each other eg: castor uses apollo

 ## Prism Agent

 Prism Agent is a comprehensive library that brings together all the building blocks of the Prism platform - Apollo, Castor, Pluto, Mercury, and Pollux - to provide a seamless experience for developers working with decentralized identifiers (DIDs) on the Prism platform.